5l1v3r1/Sonarr-wiki/FAQ.md

 ### Why is there a number above Activity? ###

 This number shows the count of episodes in your download client's queue and the last 30 items in its history that have not yet been imported.
 If the number is blue it is operating normally and should import episodes when they complete.
 Yellow means there is a warning on one of the episodes.
 Red means there has been an error.
 In the case of yellow (warning) and red (error), you will need to look at the queue under Activity to see what the issue is (hover over the icon to get more details).

+You need to remove the item from your download client's queue or history to remove them from Sonarr's queue.